sageserpent-open/modest-proposal/README.md

 The minor actinides come in at around less than 1% of that mass of uranium.

-There's roughly a percent or two or plutonium too.
+There's roughly a percent or two of plutonium too.

 So more than 90% of the original uranium can be recycled.